Detroit Red Wings' Dylan Larkin's second goal brings home 3-2 win over Canadiens in OT

 Larkin’s two goals improved the Wings to 8-6-2.

 It was the 600th all-time meeting between the old foes, 300th in Detroit.
-It was the third time this season but the first time the Wings wasn’t without any of there top players.
+It was the third time this season but the first time the Wings weren't without any top-line players.
 Tyler Bertuzzi missed both games in Montreal because he’s unvaccinated and cannot travel under current border regulations, and Larkin missed the second game to deal with a family matter.

 Ryan Poehling puts the Habs on the scoreboard five minutes into the game, firing a puck through traffic on its way behind Alex Nedeljkovic, but Larkin and Pius Suter scored a minute apart in the second period.
 The Wings lost Mitchell Stephens in the second period after he went hard into the boards legs first.